Anuraja

 The reign of Anurāja is recorded as being characterized by significant socio-political unrest.
 The sources indicate that he enacted the systematic confiscation of private wealth, imposed strict limitations on the accumulation of property by his subjects beyond legally prescribed thresholds, and levied augmented taxation, all while maintaining a conspicuously extravagant and ostentatious courtly lifestyle.
 In consequence of these measures and his conspicuous pursuit of material accumulation, he was posthumously ascribed the epithet Phra Chao Lop Mahasombat (พระเจ้าโลภมหาสมบัติ), conventionally translated as “the Monarch Avaricious for Wealth.”

 However, the account exhibits a notable inconsistency concerning the royal succession.
 While the text explicitly identifies Indrarāja, also known as Pra Poa Noome Thele Seri, as the son and legitimate heir of Anurāja, it simultaneously records that Anurāja was succeeded by a sequence of eight monarchs prior to his son’s accession.
 It is plausible that this line of eight rulers—of whom the source provides no further information beyond a nominal enumeration—may have belonged to a distinct polity bearing the same designation of Mueang Sing, specifically Jayasiṃhapurī (the Glorious City of Siṃha), identified with the site of the present-day Mueang Sing Historical Park and referenced in the Preah Khan Inscription (K.908).

-According to Du Royaume de Siam and the Instructions Given to the Siamese Envoys Sent to Portugal (1684), during the later years of King Anuraja’s reign, his elder son, Pra Poa Noome Thele Seri, was reportedly transferred from Lavo to the northern region, where he was joined by his younger brother, Uthong I of Mueang Chaliang.
+According to Du Royaume de Siam and the Instructions Given to the Siamese Envoys Sent to Portugal (1684), during the late period of King Anuraja's reign, his elder son, Pra Poa Noome Thele Seri, was reportedly transferred from Lavo to the northern region, where he was joined by his younger brother, Uthong I of Mueang Chaliang.
 The two princes subsequently advanced southward, during which the younger, Uthong I, is said to have ascended the vacant throne of Suphannaphum in 1163.
 Approximately six years later, around 1169, Pra Poa Noome Thele Seri is recorded to have succeeded a kinsman as ruler of Jayasimhapuri and later proceeded southward to re-establish the city of Phetchaburi in 1188.
-His heir, Uthong II, later acceded to the throne of Ayodhya in 1205, while Pra Poa Noome Thele Seri ultimately reclaimed his ancestral polity of Phraek Si Racha in 1225, appointing his preceptor as its governor.
+His heir, Uthong II, later acceded to the throne of Ayodhya in 1205.